home | catalog | noteworthy | choral spotlight | about the composers | contact us

 for Mixed Choir, Piano & Solo Instrument

-Many choirs shy away from music in foreign tongues.
-And while French is one of the world's most beautiful languages, it can, indeed, be tricky for singers unfamiliar with it.
+Some choirs shy away from music in foreign tongues.
+And while French is one of the world’s most beautiful languages, it can, indeed, be tricky for singers unfamiliar with it.
 Three of THESE French pieces use no language at all, and the fourth is an adaptation into English.
 Innovative and imaginative, these songs will create a totally new moment in your concerts.
-FauréVoix affords the singers a new performance role: taking a slight step back, melding with the piano in many cases, to serve as accompaniment for a soloist.
+FauréVoix affords the singers a slightly different performance role: taking a step back, melding with the piano in many cases, to serve as accompanists for a solo artist.
 Each movement, whether sung separately or in a grouping, is an outstanding showcase for instrumentalists, and singers will revel in the fact that there is no foreign language to learn!
 Each piece adds oft-needed variety to a program.

 Vocalise is an arrangement of Fauré’s popular “Après un Rêve,” but, as the title suggests, without words.
 Maintaining the original languorous flavor, Mr. Neufeld has adapted Fauré’s piano score and added choral accompaniment to this beautiful melody.
 From its intimate opening and rhapsodic climax to the hushed and atmospheric final sostenuto, this evocative setting presents a luscious and romantic reverie.
 A clarinet (or voice) may serve as soloist in this movement.